qznc/d-tut/source/multicores.rst

 Currently, D has no specified memory model.
 However, you can assume that it will follow the intentions of C++ memory model.
 This means:
-Sequential consistency for data-race-free prpgrams.
+Sequential consistency for data-race-free programs.
 In other words:
 Properly synchronize your stuff with locks and stuff from the standard library and everything will behave to your intuition.